Boilers Types Explained - Combi, Regular & System

 A back boiler is a type of regular boiler that is situated in a chimney breast with a gas fire on the front.

 It is currently not possible to replace a back boiler in the same location.
-For those with an existing back boiler that would like to replace it with a new boiler then one of the options must be selected.
+For those with an existing back boiler that would like to replace it with a new boiler then one of the other options must be selected.

 What is a system boiler?